blog

 • delayed complications

-In some cases, practitioners may not know what product was used or how it was placed, making correction more complex.
+In some cases, practitioners may not know what product was used.
+They may not know how it was placed.
+This makes correction more complex.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.